Optimal Polynomial Admissible Meshes on Some Classes of Compact Subsets of $\R^d$: Optimal AM for domains by distance function

-In particular this is an upper bound for the directional derivative of $p$ w.r.t. $v$.

-Notice also that each right hand former of the above inequalities \eqref{segmentestimate} and \eqref{ballestimate} can be bounded using $\|p\|_K$ instead of max-norm on the considered balls or segments because they are subset of $K$.

 The last statement follows directly by the special choice of $\delta<l_\Omega$.
-The r.h.s. former in \eqref{phidelta} dominates (case by case) the r.h.s. former in \eqref{phi} when cases are chosen accordingly to \eqref{phidelta}. \end{proof} Actually the above proof proves also the following corollary, it suffices to take \eqref{phidelta} and substitute $\frac{n}{d_{\complement\Omega}(x)}$ by $\frac{n}{\delta}$ in the second case.
+The right hand side in \eqref{phidelta} dominates (case by case) the r.h.s. in \eqref{phi} when cases are chosen accordingly to \eqref{phidelta}. \Square\end{proof} Actually the above proof proves also the following corollary, it suffices to take \eqref{phidelta} and substitute $\frac{n}{d_{\complement\Omega}(x)}$ by $\frac{n}{\delta}$ in the second case.

 \begin{cor} Let $\Omega$ be an open bounded domain and $\delta$ a positive number such that $K_\delta:=\{x\in \Omega:d_{\complement \Omega}(x)\geq\delta\}\neq \emptyset$.
-Then for any $v\in \mathbb S^{d-1}$ we have
+Then for any $v\in \mathbb S^{d-1}$ we have $\forall p\in \mathscr P^n(\R^d)$

 \end{cor}